tensorflow/mlir/g3doc/Dialects/Standard.md

 %x = cos %y : tensor<4x?xf8>
 ```

-The `cos` operation takes one operand and returns one result of the same type.
+The `cos` operation computes the cosine of a given value.
+It takes one operand
-This type may be a float scalar type, a vector whose element type is float, or a
+and returns one result of the same type.
+This type may be a float scalar type,
-tensor of floats.
-It has no standard attributes.
+a vector whose element type is float, or a tensor of floats.
+It has no standard
+attributes.

 ### 'negf' operation